Campania Italy Travel Guide

 The shoulder seasons are ideal for active exploration.

-Factors to keep in mind for a straightforward journey.
+Factors to keep in mind for an easy journey.

-Summer means higher prices, more crowds, and potential traffic congestion, especially on the Amalfi Coast roads.
+Summer means higher prices, more crowds, and potential traffic congestion, specifically on the Amalfi Coast roads.

-Winter offers cheaper prices and unique events like Luci d'Artista, however services like ferries are limited.
+Winter brings lower costs and unique events like Luci d'Artista, some services like ferry services are limited.